cloudedrepo/Cloud-Computing-Curricula/Materials/Providers/GCCF.md

 ##  Access:

 More details, eligibility requirements, and application are available at [this site](https://edu.google.com/programs/cloud-computing-curriculum/?modal_active=none).
-The program is currently only available to faculty members atr degree granting, accredited higher education institutions in 43 countries.
+The program is currently only available to faculty members at degree granting, accredited higher education institutions in 43 countries.

 There is no charge for this material.
 Faculty intending to use it are strongly encouraged to also use the suggested [Qwiklabs](Qwiklabs.md) to get access to the suggesteed hands-on labs.

 ## License: